Inside Tipperary’s 18th century 10-bedroom Sopwell Hall Estate, currently on the market for €8.5 million

 Storage solutions that really work

 Once you free up some space in your house, it’s vital that you then allocate a home for everything.
 “Either buy or DIY a storage system that will work for you,” advises Sarah.
 Depending on the space, this can be a wicker basket, a shelving unit, a Lazy Susan, or simply a shoe box.
 Don’t forget to also label your storage.
-This not only lets you know what’s inside each box, it also dictates where items should return once you’re finished using them, which is especially important in a busy household.
+This not only lets you know what’s inside each box, it also dictates where items should be returned to once you’re finished using them, which is especially important in a busy household.
 Pick boxes and labels that appeal to your design aesthetic – if you make your storage appealing, you’re more likely to use it.

 And remember, when you free up some space in your home, you don’t always have to put something back there.
 Empty space can open up a room.
-Leave it for a few days, or even a few hours, before deciding if it needs anything.
+Leave it for a few hours, or even a few days, before deciding if it needs anything.

 Getting others involved